Opportunity for faculty exhibitions

 - Gallery monitors during regular operating hours

 - The exhibition team will be provided a small stipend by Stanford Arts for materials and exhibition expenses.
+Project teams will be expected to obtain additional campus funding to support additional costs.

 Only exhibitions with a Stanford faculty sponsor will be considered.